cucumber/docs/content/_orphans/cucumber-backgrounder.md

 requires the installation of additional gems such as [cucumber-sinatra](http://rubygems.org/gems/cucumber-sinatra).

 Readers should always consider that the information contained herein may be out of date and therefore incomplete or erroneous in some respects.
 However, any such defects will usually be confined to specific implementation details and should not detract greatly from the validity of the overall presentation.
-Nonetheless please make a note whenever you see code like `script/generate blah` in the examples and notes below that the Rails generator syntax has changed to `rails g blah` since RoR v.3.0.
-Also bear in mind that with post RoR-2 projects **`bundle exec`** generally must preface most, if not all, of the command line examples given.
+Nonetheless please make a note whenever you see code like `script/generate blah` in the examples and notes below that the Rails generator syntax has changed to `rails g blah` since Rails v.3.0.
+Also bear in mind that with post Rails-2 projects **`bundle exec`** generally must preface most, if not all, of the command line examples given.

 *2015-07-22 - Eventually I found this so distracting that I added the following aliases to my ~/.bashrc file:*